Joseph Médard Carrière: Research

 From 1934 to 1936 Carrière made a series of research trips to Old Mines, Missouri, where he collected folksongs and tales from 600 French-speaking families.
 The majority of the folktales he collected, were told by a French-speaking barite miner called Joseph Ben Coleman.

 Based on his research, Carrière published Tales from the French folk-lore of Missouri (1937).
 The book rendered the tales in Creole dialect, and analyzed them by Aarne tale type and motif.
 In 1981, the tales were republished by Rosemary Hyde Thomas, with English translations.

 An edition of Carrière French transcription work, which cites the storytelling of Joseph Groulx, of Tecumseh, was published in 2005.

 Honours

-Carrière was a member of the American Folklore Society and served as the Society's President from 1946-47.
+Carrière was a member of the American Folklore Society and served as the Society's president from 1946 to 1947.

-Carrière was awarded a Medal de L’Acadamie Française in 1948 and he received the French title of Chevalier de la Legion d’Honneur in 1950.
+Carrière was awarded a Medal de L’Academie Française in 1948 and he received the French title of Chevalier de la Legion d’Honneur in 1950.

 Carrière's papers are kept in the archives of Université Laval.